chaohsuchen/lab2-branching-and-merging/README.md

 # Lab 2: Branching and Merging

+Hi Victor!
 The main topic of this first lab activity is branching and merging in git.

 ## Resources and Acknowledgements